kubernetes-retired/service-catalog/docs/v1/api.md

 This resource is created by the service catalog's controller event loop after it has received a `Broker` resource and successfully called the backing CF broker's catalog endpoint.
-It represents a service ID & plan ID that a CF service broker has made available.
+It represents a single (serviceID, planID) pair that a CF service broker has made available.

 *TODO: what happens in the below cases?*